de-pot-op-org/go-potty-portal-automation/README.md

 - Only proceed after successful dev testing
 - Guide me through importing the generated JSON files to production using FireFoo
 - Provide step-by-step instructions for importing each file:
-  * organisations.json to Firestore (prod)
+  * outputs/organisations.json to Firestore (prod) - only new organizations
-  * users.json to Firestore (prod)
+  * outputs/users.json to Firestore (prod) - only new users
-  * locations.json to Firestore (prod)
+  * outputs/locations.json to Firestore (prod) - only new locations
-  * auth-users.json to Authentication (prod)
+  * outputs/auth-users.json to Authentication (prod) - only new auth users
 - Ask me to confirm the production import was successful

 #### Step 8: Send Welcome Emails
-- Help me locate the generated welcome emails in the welcome-emails.txt file
+- Help me locate the generated welcome emails in the outputs/welcome-emails.txt file
 - Guide me through sending these emails to the new users
 - Explain the importance of providing users with their login credentials